Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

 **Dataverse**
 Tables with a (custom) defined column structure, holding data which can be leveraged throughout the Power Platform.
 Requires security groups to be accessed.

+**Dataflows**
+ETL (Extract, Transform, Load) processes that allow you to ingest, transform, and load data into Dataverse or other destinations.
+E

 **Dax Code**
 Programming language used by PowerBI